ray-project/ray/doc/source/cross-language.rst

   def add(a, b):
       return a + b

-Then you can create Python actor from Java, or call Python remote function from Java:
+Then, in Java, we can call the above Python remote function, or create an actor from the above Python class.

 .. code-block:: java